renebarto/baremetal/doc/introduction.md

 The model is basically a Model 4B with the similar changes as the model 3B versus CM3:
 - all connectors are replaced with a double barrel connector instead of the SO DIMM connector employed before
 - the SD card slot is replaced by an on-board eMMC chip of 0 (CM4L), 8, 16 or 32 Gb
-- there are versions with Wifi and Bluetooth support, with builtin or external antenna
+- there are versions with Wifi and Bluetooth support, with built-in or external antenna

 <img src="images/rpi4cm-board-layout-top.png" alt="Raspberry Pi CM4 - Top view" width="500"/>